Jeccoman/Jeccoman/README.md

 - 👀 I’m interested in Fullstack development
 - 🌱 I’m currently learning Nothing
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me
+- 📫 Learn how to reach me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a self-taught